parsiya/parsiya.net/content/post/2018-05-05-learning-go-fuzz-2/index.markdown

 * `Go-Fuzz` can crash when running out of memory and return false positives.
 We can throttle it or fix memory allocation bugs before resuming.
 * Use data types with explicit lengths such as `int32` and `int64` instead of OS dependent ones like `int`.
 * Amount of memory available for malloc is OS dependent and somewhat arbitrary.
-* Manually check size before allocating memory for slices.
+* Manually check the size before allocating memory for slices.
 * Check data (esp. field lengths) for validity after reading them.
 * Check index against array length before access.
 * Add `Go-Fuzz` crashes to unit tests.